Arduino-IRremote/Arduino-IRremote/README.md

 # Errors with using the 4.x versions for old tutorials
 If you suffer from errors with old tutorial code including `IRremote.h` instead of `IRremote.hpp`, just try to rollback to [Version 2.4.0](https://github.com/Arduino-IRremote/Arduino-IRremote/releases/tag/v2.4.0).<br/>
-Most likely your code will run and you will not miss the new features...
+Most likely your code will run and you will not miss the new features.

 <br/>